maratai/craftery/fiber_arts.md

 # Spinning and Handspun
 - Sarah Anderson. *The Spinner's Book of Yarn Designs*.
 Excellent and inspirational.
 Comes with reference cards.
 Focuses mostly on wools and similar animal fibers. **Recommended**.
 - Sarah Lamb. *The Practical Spinner's Guide: Silk*.
 Terrific reference. **Recommended**.

+# Workbench: The Do-It-Yourself Magazine
+As far as I can tell, this magazine focused on DIY projects for white people yearning toward a 1950s existence based on the marketing implications of the cover images, but the *plans* for projects often look intriguing.
+These projects aren't confined to fiber tools but that's my current interest.
+- March/April 1983.
+My specific interest is the "Spinning Wheel" (scaled-down, of course) plans and instructions by Lance R. Skidmore, which requires significant woodworking expertise.
+Opinions on r/Handspinning were that the plans looked quite plausible although I don't (yet) know anyone who's attempted a test build.